 Located at the very top of the Baltics, Tallinn makes you wonder.
 What does it look like?
 How’s the atmosphere?
-Many visitors of the city spend much of their time visiting the “must-sees” like the beautiful architectural buildings, cathedrals and the great museums that Tallinn has to offer.
-Nothing wrong with that of course, but you will spend much of your time queuing with fellow tourists.
+Many visitors of the city spend much of their time visiting the “must-sees” like the beautiful buildings, cathedrals and the great museums that Tallinn has to offer.
+Nothing wrong with that of course, but there’s so more to this city that many visitors never see…

 This is a short but interesting walkway through the historical part of Tallinn’s seaside.
 Some time ago the word “culture” in the name sounded like a joke – as the route consisted mainly of graffiti-covered ruins of old industrial buildings, ugly garages, railroad track remnants, and other kinds of odd post-apocalyptic structures.
 Recently, however, a large section of the route was seriously gentrified and turned into an ordinary town street.